B. Executive of NLTA

 - The Chairperson may call a Committee of the Whole in order to expedite the processing of involved matters.

-- An Executive member shall withdraw from discussion of any matter in which he/she has a personal interest or which is concerned with his/her position as a teacher.
+- An Executive member shall withdraw from discussion of any matter in which they have a personal interest or which is concerned with their position as a teacher.